 If you are the sort of person who likes social proof for their decisions, I can tell you the product we sell the most of is whole life.
 In order of popularity, it’s whole life, indexed UL, UL, term and then variable UL.

 Penn Mutual strives to provide a range of life insurance products that can meet any need.
-I invite you to contact your financial advisor to learn more about choosing the right life insurance for your situation.
+I invite you to contact your financial professional to learn more about choosing the right life insurance for your situation.

 Insurance Products Are: Not FDIC insured, may lose value, not bank guaranteed, not a deposit and not insured by any federal government entity.
 This article should not be construed as a recommendation for your personal situation and you should talk to a licensed professional before taking any action.